obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

 Toggle behavior:

-- Number 1. toggles the line directly where the cursor is.
-In the file inside Obsidian‘s vault.
+- Number 1. toggles the line directly where the cursor is in the file inside Obsidian's vault.
 - The click event listener of 2. and 4. uses `File::replaceTaskWithTasks()`.
 That, in turn, updates the file in Obsidian‘s Vault (like 1, but it needs to find the correct line).
-- Number 3. toggles the line directly where the checkbox is.
-On the „document“ of CodeMirror (the library that Obsidian uses to show text on screen).
-That, in turn, updates the file in Obsidian‘s Vault, somehow.
+- Number 3. toggles the line directly where the checkbox is on the "document" of CodeMirror (the library that Obsidian uses to show text on screen).
+That, in turn, updates the file in Obsidian's Vault.

 Obsidian writes the changes to disk at its own pace.